Signs and symptoms of hypertension

-People with pulmonary hypertension may feel out of breath and may experience difficulties carrying out their daily activities.
+People with pulmonary hypertension may feel out of breath and have difficulties carrying out their daily activities.
 Pulmonary hypertension is a type of hypertension that affects the arteries in the lungs and the heart.

 Prolonged high blood pressure can cause shortness of breath and fatigue.
-However, sudden shortness of breath can also be a sign of other severe health complications like heart attack and stroke.
+However, sudden shortness of breath can also be a sign of other severe health complications like heart attacks and strokes.

 Image by Alexandre Debieve on Unsplash

 This is another warning sign of high blood pressure that must not be ignored.
 Blood spots occur as red spots in the eye.
-Such red spots are also called subconjunctival haemorrhages.
-A subconjunctival haemorrhage occurs when tiny blood vessels under the conjunctiva break, causing blood to be trapped.
+Such red spots are also called subconjunctival hemorrhage.
+A subconjunctival hemorrhage occurs when tiny blood vessels under the conjunctiva break, causing blood to be trapped.

 High blood pressure can cause you to throw up.
-Vomiting is more common with hypertensive crises.
+Vomiting is more common in hypertensive crises.
 A hypertensive crisis is an extremely high blood pressure that requires immediate medical attention.
-Other symptoms of a hypertensive crisis include bleeding from the nose, confusion and blurred vision.
+Other symptoms of a hypertensive crisis include bleeding from the nose, confusion, and blurred vision.

 One of the subtle warning signs of high blood pressure is anxiety.
 Anxiety is not normal.
-It is a disorder just like depression.
-Unfortunately, high blood pressure can also cause feelings of anxiety.
+It is a disorder similar to depression.
+High blood pressure can cause feelings of anxiety.

-Nosebleed is one of the warning signs of extremely high blood pressure.
+A nosebleed is one of the warning signs of extremely high blood pressure.
 Nosebleeding does not occur in elevated or stage one hypertension.
-However, it can happen in the case of hypertensive crisis.
+However, it can happen in the case of a hypertensive crisis.